Minnesota All Star Prospects

 Was Barron's Report Really That Scary?

-Several people had encouraged Barron to go before the baseball board to report on the progress of All-Stars but to also share information and concerns that had built over the five years of operations.
+Several people had encouraged Barron to go before the baseball board to report on the progress of All-Stars but to also share information and concerns that had built over the four years of operations.

 Barron's Report